Cloud-Schematics-Test/API-Test-Release/README.md

-# API-Test-Release
+# Release v1.0.0
-Repo used for release API tests
+This is README of release 1.0.0